What is the background to CE Marking?

 The

-abilities of different suppliers and a CE label is no indication that the
+and abilities of different suppliers and a CE label is no indication

 Where does the buck stop?